learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/input-and-output.md

 Most of these are pretty self-explanatory.
 `isUserError` evaluates to `True` when we use the function `userError`{.label .function} to make the exception, which is used for making exceptions from our code and equipping them with a string.
-For instance, you can do `ioError $ userError "remote computer unplugged!"`, although It's prefered you use types like `Either` and `Maybe` to express possible failure instead of throwing exceptions yourself with `userError`.
+For instance, you can do `ioError $ userError "remote computer unplugged!"`, although it's preferred you use types like `Either` and `Maybe` to express possible failure instead of throwing exceptions yourself with `userError`.

 So you could have a handler that looks something like this: